 Q. Will the service throttle (rate limit) my mail if my users send outbound spam?

-A. No. If an outbound message is determined to be spam, it is routed through the high risk delivery pool, which reduces the probability of the normal outbound-IP pool being added to a block list.
+A. If an outbound message is determined to be spam, it is routed through the high risk delivery pool, which reduces the probability of the normal outbound-IP pool being added to a block list.
 If a user continues to send outbound spam through the service, they will be blocked from sending messages.

 Q. What are a set of best outbound mailing practices that will ensure that my mail is delivered?